AndreIglesias/StarkGit/docs/README.md

 ### Project Details

 #### General Idea (2-3 sentences)
-We are developing a tool that uses AI to analyze and certify the quality and security of code hosted on GitHub, generating a digital certificate that is then registered on the blockchain using Cairo Starknet.
+We are developing a tool that uses AI to analyze and certify the quality and security of code hosted on GitHub, generating a digital certificate that is then registered on the blockchain using Cairo and the Starknet blockchain.
 This ensures that code quality and security assessments are transparent, immutable, and easily verifiable by anyone.

 #### What Problem Does It Solve
 This project addresses the lack of transparent and reliable methods for verifying the quality and security of code in software development.
 By leveraging AI for comprehensive analysis and blockchain for certification, it provides a trustworthy and tamper-proof solution for developers and organizations to demonstrate the integrity and security of their code.